grelleum/SteelConnection/docs/apiguide.rst

 documentation will specify the format of the data as a “Model Schema”.
 Not everything listed in the model schema is required.
-Generally, you can determine the minimum required data by checking the equivalent function in SteelConnect Manager web GUI.
+Generally, you can determine the minimum required data by checking the equivalent function in SteelConnect CX Manager web GUI.

 Retrieving Data